 Make a difference with every cup

 Join the Direct Trade movement.
-Support Old Quarter’s Laos Good Drop initiative, and every cup of coffee you drink makes a direct difference to a farming community in this developing nation.
+Support Old Quarter’s Laos Good Drop Optimism Exchange Campaign, and every cup of coffee you drink will make a direct difference to a farming community in this developing nation.

-With the Laos Good Drop, you can help us change the lives of our farming partners and their entire village, just by buying coffee.
-Every kilo of coffee sold will help build a much-needed well for our farming partners and their community.
+With the Laos Good Drop, you can help change the lives of our farming partners and their entire village, just by buying your coffee.
+Every kilo of coffee sold, we'll donate 10% to help build a much-needed water well for our farming partners and their community.